Cyprus

 Motherhood prevalence (TMR)

-Completed fertility among mothers in Cyprus reached 71.5% in 2023, showing a slight increase of 0.9 percentage points from the previous year.
-The total motherhood prevalence rate has been on an upward trend over the last five years, with the average from 2019 to 2023 standing at 70.5%.
-This current figure is about 7.5 percentage points higher than the average recorded in the 1990s, which was 64.0%.
-On a global scale, Cyprus ranks last in motherhood prevalence, holding the 38th position out of 38 countries.
-Within the European context, it similarly occupies the lowest rank at 31 out of 31 countries.
+Completed fertility in Cyprus stands at 71.5% as of 2023, showing a slight increase of 0.9 percentage points from the previous year.
+The total motherhood rate has been on an upward trajectory over the last five years, with the average from 2019 to 2023 reaching 70.5%.
+This figure is approximately 7.5 percentage points higher than the average in the 1990s, which was 64.0%.
+In a global context, Cyprus currently records the lowest total motherhood rate, ranked 38th out of 38 countries.
+Similarly, among European nations, it holds the lowest position, ranked 31st out of 31.

 | Year | TMR | Year | TMR |